Britain aims to be first Western country to issue sovereign Islamic bond

 The government sukuk, by enhancing London's status as an Islamic finance hub, should not stumble on the Debt Management Office's "value for taxpayer" objective, a test which the original plan of five years ago failed.

-"The government was previously looking at a relatively large programme of sukuk issuance as part of its regular financing programme, but has now changed its strategy to look at a more modest sukuk issue in order to derive wider benefits such as instigating activity in the Islamic finance industry," a Debt Management Office spokesman said.
+"The government was previously looking at a relatively large program of sukuk issuance as part of its regular financing program, but has now changed its strategy to look at a more modest sukuk issue in order to derive wider benefits such as instigating activity in the Islamic finance industry," a Debt Management Office spokesman said.

 A smaller issue was also more likely to be cost effective, he added.